drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

 <!-- ------------------------------>
 <!-- SECTION -->
 # Data Consistency
-In a distributed sytem where data is copied between multiple servers, it is necessary to know *where* to access a copy of the data, and how certain that copy is *correct*.
-For introductory purposes, let's assume a small system where each _data object_ has 2 copies total (Copy<sub>1</sub> and Copy<sub>2</sub>) distributed over 2 servers.
+In a distributed system where data is copied between multiple servers, it is necessary to know *where* to access a copy of the data, and how certain that copy is *correct*.
+For introductory purposes, let's assume a small system where each _data object_ has 2 copies total (Copy<sub>1</sub>
+and Copy<sub>2</sub>) distributed over 2 servers.
 Consistency addresses the key question, what if you're accessing Copy<sub>1</sub> and it is somehow different from Copy<sub>2</sub>?
 There are many scenarios in which the two copies can be different, which have been significantly studied.

 A _consistency model_ defines the scenarios in which we are willing to tolerate *uncertainty* that Copy<sub>1</sub> and Copy<sub>2</sub> are the same.
 Some consistency models (with brief descriptions) that are relevant for us in this blog post:

 * Strong Consistency: